Who we are:

 Daniel Virgil Alfaro (Dan Alfaro) was born in Premont, Texas and raised in Weslaco, Texas where he attended Weslaco High School.
 Upon graduation from high school he enrolled at Texas A&I College, (Texas A&M, Kingsville).
 He received a debate scholarship and received a military stipend the final two years.
 Upon graduation he was commissioned as a 2nd Lt. in the regular army.
 Dan trained at the airborne school in Ft.
 Benning, Georgia and received special forces training with the 10th Special Forces Group (ABN) in Bad Tolz, Germany.
 While in Germany he trained with the German paratroopers and the French special forces.

 After his tour of duty in Viet Nam, he was assigned to Santiago, Chile as an advisor to Chilean army units and worked with the political section of the U.S. Embassy.
-He resigned his regular army commission having attained the rank of Captain and studied law at St. Mary’s Law School in San Antonio, Texas.
+He resigned his regular army commission having attained the rank of Captain and studied law at St. Mary’s Law School in San Antonio, Texas where he was a member of MALDEF.
 Shortly after graduation from law school he was appointed as an Assistant U.S. Attorney for the Laredo Division, Southern District of Texas and recognized as an outstanding Assistant U.S. Attorney.

 In 1993 he was retained by six Corpus Christi residents who complained that since 1907 the Corpus Christi independent School District had never hired an Hispanic superintendent.
 Then, as now, more than 65% of the student body has been Hispanic.
 Daniel filed a class action against the district and after days of testimony, Judge Manuel Banales ruled in favor of the plaintiffs.
 Dr. Abe Saavedra then became the first Hispanic superintendent of C.C.I.S.D.
 It is believed to be the first case of its kind in Texas.
 Dan paid all expenses and waived (declined) attorney’s fees.